-FLORENCE - As they say April showers bring May flowers!
-With spring also comes the City's annual residential premise isolation backflow assembly testing.
+FLORENCE - April showers bring May flowers.
+What does this have to do with backflow device testing?
+It's spring and it is time to once again perform the City's annual residential premise isolation backflow assembly testing.

-Beginning in April, the City of Florence will begin the annual testing of residential premise isolation backflow assemblies throughout the City.
+Beginning May 20th, the City of Florence will begin the annual testing of residential premise isolation backflow assemblies throughout the City.
 These tests are required for compliance through the City Code and the Oregon Administrative Rules to help protect our water system.
 The City is contracting with Olson LLC to perform these tests during the spring.
 Olson personnel will be conducting the tests during the next several weeks in order to complete the testing cycle in a timely manner.

 If the Olson LLC personnel look familiar, they are.
-Olson LLC personnel have been completing our residential backflow assembly testing for the last several years.
-They are quick, efficient and have done a great job for the City in the past.
+Olson LLC personnel have been completing our residential backflow assembly testing the last several years.
+They are quick, efficient and have done a great job for the City.